TopGApps/QR-Share-Pro/README.md

 The best part about all of this?
 We take the best efforts to make sure your information stays private on-device, so nobody else knows what you're doing.
 [Learn more →](PRIVACY.md)

 Not private enough for you?
-By all maeans, please submit a PR or an issue describing how QR Share Pro can take even more precautions to keep our users safe!
+By all means, please submit a PR or an issue describing how QR Share Pro can take even more precautions to keep our users safe!